SolCygnus/OfflineLlama/README.md

 # OfflineLlama
-Script for installing LLama with openweb-ui GUI in docker on Linux
+Script for installing Llama with openweb-ui GUI in docker on Linux

 _______________________________________________________________________________________________________________
 #NOTES